-One of the few examples in the film with drums/percussion.
-I couldn’t find any examples of anyone sampling this section of the score but it’s a nice piece nonetheless:
+N.B The next piece on the soundtrack is Wait for Me – one of the few examples in the film with drums/percussion.
+I couldn’t find any examples of anyone sampling this section of the score, perhaps because of it’s inclusion of a full rhythm section.

 A lyricless vocal-led number with some very folky chord sequences.
 It includes what’s known as a tierce picarde, an unusual harmonic device accomplished by ending a minor chord sequence with a major chord:

 The absence of drums (as with much of the score) makes it a prime candidate for sampling, as you can hear below:

 Future Sound Of London – My Kingdom

 Sub-Love – Coherent Flow

 Fridge – Paradise

 Zymotix – Rachel in Trance

 Way Out West – Just Like A Man